Zvezdara: Transportation

 Some of the busiest streets in Belgrade pass through the municipality of Zvezdara.
 Basically, the main street that goes through the central part of the entire municipality is Bulevar kralja Aleksandra which continues through the municipality of Grocka to the town of Smederevo.
 Additionally, in almost parallel way, the Highway Belgrade–Niš goes through the southern part.
 Ruzveltova and Mije Kovačevića in the eastern section are among the busiest and most polluted traffic areas in the city.
 Other major city routes include streets Vojislava Ilića, Ustanička, Dimitrija Tucovića, Dragoslava Srejovića, Milana Rakića, Jovanke Radaković, Mirijevski venac and Matice Srpske.
 The large bus garage depot of GSP Belgrade, city's public transportation company and Lasta, its sister company, are located on the highway.

-There is no railroad passing through the municipality, but Vukov Spomenik is one of the underground train stations of the future Belgrade Metro, which for now operates as part of the Belgrade-Pančevo railway (local Beovoz rail), connecting Nova Pazova (in the province of Vojvodina), Belgrade and Pančevo (in Vojvodina again).
+There is no railroad passing through the municipality, but Vukov Spomenik is one of the underground train stations of the future Belgrade Metro, which for now operates as part of the Belgrade-Pančevo railway (local "BG Voz" suburban rail), connecting Nova Pazova (in the province of Vojvodina), Belgrade and Pančevo (in Vojvodina again).